How Do Edibles Work?

 (For this next part, just imagine you're on the Magic School Bus.
 And our narration is in the voice of Ms. Frizzle!
 Just for fun...)

-Cannabis edibles take quite a journey throughout the body.
+Edibles take quite a journey throughout the body.
 After they travel down your esophagus, these edibles land in your stomach.

 There, edibles get digested by the various acids and enzymes in your digestive system, allowing the edible to break down into its component parts.
 Namely, CBD and THC.